sarubhai/aws_confluent_platform/README.md

 - MongoDB
 - Redis

-The Kafka Connect Plugins installed during deployment from Confluent Hub are:
+The Kafka Connect Plugins that will be installed during deployment from Confluent Hub are:
 - confluentinc/kafka-connect-jdbc
 - confluentinc/kafka-connect-oracle-cdc
 - debezium/debezium-connector-mysql